OfficeDev/office-js-docs-pr/docs/word/dictionary-task-pane-add-ins.md

 const xmlServiceUrl = "DictionaryWebService.asmx/Define";

 // Initialize the add-in.
-// The initialize function is required for all add-ins.
+// Office.initialize or Office.onReady is required for all add-ins.
 Office.initialize = function (reason) {
     // Checks for the DOM to load using the jQuery ready method.
     $(document).ready(function () {